zephyrproject-rtos/zephyr/doc/about_zephyr.rst

 Distinguishing Features
 ***********************

-The |codename| offers a number of features that distinguish it from other small-footprint OSes:
+The Zephyr Kernel offers a number of features that distinguish it from other small-footprint OSes:

 #. **Single address-space OS**.
 Combines application-specific code